 Listening as a coach isn’t always about taking everything your client tells you as verbatim.
 In adopting a process oriented approach to coaching, we are called to pay attention to what is happening in the moment.
 It’s not just the content of the client’s narrative that is rich, but also the subtext.

 The client may not even be aware of some important aspects of their communication.
-To reveal the client’s subtext, we can ask ourselves: What else is the client saying?
+To reveal the client’s subtext, we can ask ourselves: What is the client almost, but not quite saying?
 What words do they choose?
 What strikes us about their tone of voice or their body language?

-Edgar Schein, whose work I’ve referenced before, turns his focus not only to the hard data of the client and their organisation, but also to the micro-elements of each interaction, such as how the client engages with the coach or consultant.
+Edgar Schein, whose work I’ve referenced before, turns his focus not only to the hard data about clients and their organisations, but also to the micro-elements of each interaction, such as how the client engages with the coach or consultant.

 What Are They Really Looking For?

 Schein asks: What is the client looking for?
 Is she seeking an expert?
 Is he seeking a sounding board?
-Is he in search of an ally, someone who will have his back?
-Or is she looking for someone who will challenge her?
+Is she in search of an ally, someone who will have her back?
+Or is he looking for someone who will challenge him?

 I often ask my clients how they would like me to work with them.
 I’m always excited when a client says they want to be challenged.
 I have a rigorous and sometimes challenging style as a coach, so this is both an invitation and a trap for me, if I don’t pause and enquire a little further.